Cryserrrrr/Kc-match-discord-bot/README.md

    - Send Messages
    - Use Slash Commands
    - Embed Links
+   - Attach Files
+   - View Audit Log (for welcome messages)
+   - Mention Everyone (for notifications)
-   - Manage Server (for configuration)
+   - Manage Messages (for notifications)
 8. Use the generated URL to invite the bot to your server

 ### PandaScore API Setup